sormy/gentoo-ami-builder/README.md

   has different name for driver so without fix it won't be enabled by default.
 - Some instances, like C5, have network only with ENA driver.
 This driver need to be compiled during installation from sources provided by Amazon.
-- Some instances, like C5, have NVMe block devices.
-NVMe driver need to be compiled into kernel to make sure that Gentoo will load it before mounting the root.
+- Modern instances, C/M/R5 and above, and T3 and above, have NVMe block devices.
+  The NVMe driver needs to be compiled into kernel to make sure that Gentoo will load it before mounting the root.

 NOTE: EFA driver is not available yet.
 PRs are welcome!